timescale/promscale-benchmark/scenarios/metrics/query-promql/README.md

 Prometheus is deployed using kubernetes Custom Resource and it is managed by prometheus-operator shipped with tobs.

+PromQl queries used for benchmarking are mostly taken from our existing Grafana Dashboards.
+Query load is produced using Locust(https://locust.io).
+For more details about query benchmarking look into `locustfile.py` and `value.yaml`.

 _Warning: This scenario is ingesting data from node_exporters running in the cluster.
 As such ingested data volume depends on number of nodes.
 This in turn can have impact on query capabilities._

 ## How to run